Dartnix/Dartnix/README.md

 - 👋 Hi, I’m @Dartnix
 - 👀 I’m interested in videogame design, computer science, signal processing, automation/control, and maths in general.
 - ✅ I have solid backgrounds on geometry, linear algebra and the complex field (which I love to bits).
 - 🟨 My favourite programming language is JS because it allows me to easily draw/graph/plot/animate.
-I also like Java and Python.
+I also like Python and Java.
-- 🌱 I’m currently working on my Master of Science Thesis, which combines Deep Learning, Anomaly Detection and Time Series.
+- 🌱 I’m currently working on my Master of Science Thesis, about data pipelining and explainable AI in the manufatcuring industry.
 - 🔄 I have additional repositories for my school/uni projects over on my other account: [@JacopoCosta](https://github.com/JacopoCosta)

 <!---